Pickle423/Statera/README.md

 I don't know any bots that use it, a selection option will be coming in the future.
 Or the bot will transition entirely to slash commands, remains to be seen.

 Why is the slot functionality done with slash-commands, while others not?:<br/>
 Slash commands are 'encouraged' by discord, and eventually I'd like all of our commands to be slash commands.
-They're easier to understand if you're using with a new bot.
+They're easier to understand if you're using a new bot.

 ## Invite link:
 https://discord.com/api/oauth2/authorize?client_id=1044392710695551058&permissions=8&scope=bot